The Functionally Fit Fast Workout — Warm Up and Mobility (Part II)

 - Part V focuses on chest, biceps and triceps.

 - Part VI focuses on very important post-weight lifting stretches.

 Before taxing your back and legs it’s important to warm-up your core, that part of your body extending from below your chest to your hips, front and back.
 While we’re at it, we’ll get the glutes fired up so you can have a better kinesthetic awareness of them during the next compound set.

 2.1 Full Body Dynamic Joint Rotation

-My recommendation is that you watch the videos in this section and begin your workout with the mobility exercises that will work with for you.
+My recommendation is that you watch the videos in this section and begin your workout with the mobility/stability exercises that will work with for you given your current physical condition.
 The objective is to warm up all your joints, create a bit of perspiration and heat in your body so that you’re ready to put out some effort.

 Don’t choose the simplest ones for you to do, for often the most difficult ones are those you most need.

 Make sure you press the lower part of your back, the lordosis, firmly against the floor, and stop the exercise once you now longer can keep your lower back flat against the floor.

 2.2b Leg Lifts